-College Police officers are sworn police officers in accordance with the California Education Code and the California Penal Code.
+District Police officers are sworn police officers in accordance with the California Education Code and the California Penal Code.
 Officers receive the same training as all sworn officers in the State of California and they have the same authority.

-The College Police Department ensures that reasonable protection is provided to members of the college community while they are at locations owned or controlled by the District by utilizing crime prevention methods that fit within and contribute to the educational philosophy of the Riverside Community College District.
-College Police provides a full range of public safety services, including responding to all reports of crime, various investigations, medical and other emergency response and traffic control matters.
-The College Police also enforces laws regulating trespass, underage drinking and the illegal use of controlled substances.
+The District Police Department ensures that reasonable protection is provided to members of the community while they are at locations owned or controlled by the District by utilizing crime prevention methods that fit within and contribute to the educational philosophy of the Riverside Community College District.
+District Police provide a full range of public safety services, including responding to all reports of crime, various investigations, medical and other emergency response and traffic control matters.
+The District Police also enforce laws regulating trespass, underage drinking and the illegal use of controlled substances.

-The RCCD has a Memorandum of Understanding with both the Riverside Sheriff's Department and the Riverside Police Department detailing the manner and circumstances under which information will be shared between the agencies, and certain circumstances under which those entities will provide assistance with the response to incidents on campus that require specialized resources and equipment.
+The RCCDPD has a Memorandum of Understanding with both the Riverside Sheriff's Department and the Riverside Police Department detailing certain circumstances under which those entities will provide assistance with the response to incidents on District property that require specialized resources.